Port of Entry Project

 Background

 Douglas is currently being served by the Raul H. Castro Port of Entry which was constructed in 1933 and expanded in 1993.
-In a 2019 feasibility study conducted by the U.S. General Services Administration (GSA), it was determined that the Raul H. Castro Port of Entry is not able to adequately meet traffic demands nor the U.S. Customs and Border Protection’s (CBP) mission requirements.
+In a 2019 feasibility study conducted by the U.S. General Services Administration (GSA), it was determined that the Raul H. Castro Port of Entry cannot adequately meet traffic demands nor the U.S. Customs and Border Protection’s (CBP) mission requirements.

 The existing port maneuvers inbound and outbound commercial traffic within the same undersized commercial vehicle inspection compound, which slows traffic.
-There is a need to relocate overweight and oversize trucks that interrupt cross-border traffic on a regular basis.
+There is a need to relocate overweight and oversized trucks that interrupt cross-border traffic regularly.
 Additionally, trucks carrying hazardous materials pose a safety risk for the Douglas/Agua Prieta region.

 The Two-Port Solution

-The findings of the 2019 feasibility study concluded that the solution that will best address the concerns of the existing facility is a Two-Port Solution.
+The 2019 feasibility study's findings concluded that a two-port solution will best address the concerns of the existing facility.
 The Two-Port Solution includes the construction of a new commercial port and the expansion and modernization of the existing Raul H. Castro Port of Entry.

 The Douglas Commercial Port of Entry is a planned commercial land port construction project 4.5 miles west of Douglas city limits.
 Once completed, CBP will relocate commercial inspection operations from the Raul H. Castro Port of Entry to the newly constructed dedicated commercial port.
 The new port will expand commercial vehicle inspection capacity and allow the processing of oversized mining equipment that is too large to cross through the Raul H. Castro port.

-Additionally, GSA will modernize and expand the Raul H. Castro port of entry which will be strictly dedicated to pedestrian, passenger vehicle and bus traffic.
+Additionally, GSA will modernize and expand the Raul H. Castro port of entry which will be strictly dedicated to pedestrian, passenger vehicle, bike, and bus traffic.

 Funding

-The site of the new commercial port of entry will be on a 80.49-acre parcel that was donated to the GSA from the City of Douglas.
+The site of the new commercial port of entry will be on an 80.49-acre parcel that was donated to the GSA from the City of Douglas.
 The Two-Port Solution project received funding through the Bipartisan Infrastructure Law (BIL).
-A total of $400 million has been allotted to the project with $216 million being dedicated to the development of the new commercial port and $184 million being dedicated to the rehabilitation of the Raul H. Castro Port of Entry.
+More than $400 million has been allotted to the project with approximately $216 million dedicated to the development of the new commercial port and $195 million dedicated to the rehabilitation of the Raul H. Castro Port of Entry.

 Utility and Infrastructure Planning